Logo of the brand Maison Douillet

 A mountainous arc spanning 8 countries and more than 1,200km, the Alps are renowned for the wildness and beauty of their landscapes – but also for the resilience of their people, who have stood the test of time by demonstrating great adaptability to hostile conditions and historical change.

 But what is the real human history of the Alps?
-How quickly and how deliberately have human populations settled and developed in this very special area?
+At what pace, and according to what will, have human populations settled and developed in this very special area?

 Sedentarisation, adaptations to climatic conditions, cultural exchanges, etc. – this article explores the history of the Alps, to help us understand the social changes in this complex region.